DavidDHofmann/floodmapr/README.md

 (Mai 2017): 224–34. https://doi.org/10.1016/j.jag.2017.01.005.*

 ## Installation
-To install `watermapr` you need to have the package `devtools` installed.
+To install `floodmapr` you need to have the package `devtools` installed.
 You can simply do:

 ```
 library(devtools)
-install_github("DavidDHofmann/watermapr")
+install_github("DavidDHofmann/floodmapr")
 ```

-Note that the `watermapr` package also depends on the r-package `velox`, which is not available from CRAN anymore.
+Note that the `floodmapr` package also depends on the r-package `velox`, which is not available from CRAN anymore.
 To install `velox`, you have three options:

 #### Option 1